 *All tuition and fees are subject to change.
-For current charges, visit www.howardcc.edu/pay.
+For current charges, visit howardcc.edu/pay.

-The rates that international citizens pay are based upon their ability to estalish legal residence/domicile. (see page 20).
-Tuition is waived for senior citizens 60 years of age or over.
-A tuition waiver is also available to retirees and people with disabilities under very specific conditions.
-In accordance with Maryland state law, all active duty military personnel and their dependents are eligible to pay in-state tuition regardless of legal residence in another state as long as they reside in Maryland while enrolled.
-Active duty personnel and their dependents residing in Howard County are eligible to pay in-county tuition.
+The rates that international citizens pay are based upon their ability to estalish legal residence/domicile. (see page 22).
+Tuition is waived for Maryland residents who are senior citizens 60 years of age or over.
+A tuition waiver is also available to retirees and people with disabilities under very specific conditions and who are Maryland residents.
+In accordance with Maryland state law, all active duty military personnel and their dependents, Maryland National Guard members, and qualifying veterans are eligible to pay in-county tuition regardless of legal residence in another state.
 Out of state and out of county tuition requirements may be waived, in accordance with state law, for individuals and their dependents relocating to Maryland due to the Base Realignment and Closure (BRAC) initiative.
-(See page 27).
-Certain tuition discounts apply for members of the Maryland National Guard (see page 26).
+(See page 29).
+Certain additional tuition discounts apply for members of the Maryland National Guard (see page 28).
 Legal residents of Maryland (and qualified out of state residents under very specific circumstances) enrolled in the college’s Health Personnel Shortage Incentive Grant Programs, Mid-Maryland Allied Healthcare (MMAHCEC) and Statewide Instructional Programs as degree-seeking students are entitiled to in-county rates for clinical coursework under specific conditions.
 Legal residents of Prince Georges County are entitled to in-county tuition benefits when enrolled in HCC courses at the Laurel College Center.

 Silas Craft Collegians Program